aspisov/database-agent/docs/design_document.md

-# PostgreSQL AI Agent: Design Document
+# Database Agent: Design Document

 ## 1. Problem Definition

 ### 1.1 Origin
-The PostgreSQL AI Agent is designed to address the challenge of database interaction for users without SQL expertise.
+The Database Agent is designed to address the challenge of database interaction for users without SQL expertise.
 Traditional database interactions require users to write SQL queries, which can be a significant barrier for non-technical users who need to extract insights from their data.
 This agent aims to bridge this gap by allowing users to interact with PostgreSQL databases using natural language.

 ### 1.2 Relevance and Reasons
 - **Technical Barrier Reduction**: Many business users need database insights but lack SQL knowledge